wzm-2007/linux_windows-command-virtual-console/README.md

 a) Add a command "nick"/"app"/"st".

-b) Add a dir "downloads" to put by app file(py files).Try to download the apps on https://github.com/wzm-2007/liunx_windows-command-virtual-console/tree/main/downloads.
+b) Add a dir "downloads" to put by app file(py files).Try to download the apps (except get_package.py) on https://github.com/wzm-2007/liunx_windows-command-virtual-console/tree/main/downloads.

 c) You can vim start_run to edit a start run file(Start when the PC trun on).